-In determining the independence of its directors, the Board considers guidance for independence, set out in the NZX Listing Rules, the NZX Corporate Governance Code and the ASX Principles.
-Based on those rules and recommendations, a director is considered to be independent by the Board if he or she is a non-executive director and free of any interest, position, association or relationship that could reasonably influence, or could reasonably be perceived to influence, in a material respect his, her or their capacity to bring an independent view to decisions in relation to the Company, or act in the best interests of the Company as a whole rather than in the interests of an individual security holder or other party.
+In determining the independence of its directors, the Board considers guidance for independence, as set out in the NZX Listing Rules, the NZX Corporate Governance Code and the ASX Principles.
+Based on those rules and recommendations, a director is considered to be independent by the Board if he or she is a non-executive director and free of any interest, position, association or relationship that could reasonably influence, or could reasonably be perceived to influence, in a material respect his, her or their capacity to bring an independent view to decisions in relation to the Company, or act in the best interests of the Company as a whole rather than in their own interests or that of an individual security holder or other party.
+The Board makes a holistic assessment of a director's independence by considering the interests and relationships of a director that could affect the determination.

-Based on these measures, and the considerations discussed on this page, the Board considers there is an appropriate level of independent view and judgement exercised by all directors and that David Hearn, Julia Hoare, Pip Greenwood, Warwick Every-Burns and Sandra Yu are independent directors as at 30 June 2022, and that up to her resignation on 28 February 2022, Bessie Lee was also an independent director.
+Based on these measures, and the considerations discussed in this statement, the Board considers there is an appropriate level of independent view and judgement exercised by all directors and that David Hearn, Warwick Every-Burns, Pip Greenwood, Kate Mitchell, David Wang and Sandra Yu are all independent directors as at 30 June 2023, and that up to her resignation on 30 June 2023, Julia Hoare was also an independent director.